First Mongol invasion of Burma

-Ceasefire negotiations began in 1285, and ended with Narathihapate finally agreeing to submit in June 1286.
-The Burmese embassy, received by the emperor in Beijing in January 1287, agreed to a treaty that acknowledged the suzerainty of the Mongol Empire over the Pagan Empire and annual payments in taxes to the Yunnan government in exchange for the evacuation of Mongol troops from northern Burma.
-But the treaty never really took effect as Narathihapate was assassinated in July 1287, and no authority who could honor the treaty emerged.
+Truce negotiations began in 1285, and ended with Narathihapate finally agreeing to submit in June 1286.
+The Burmese embassy, received by the emperor in Beijing in January 1287, agreed to a treaty that acknowledged the suzerainty of the Mongol Empire over the Pagan Empire and annual payments in taxes to the Yunnan government in exchange for the evacuation of Mongol troops from northern Burma, but the treaty never really took effect as Narathihapate was assassinated in July 1287, and no authority who could honor the treaty emerged.
 The Mongol command at Yunnan now deemed the imperial order to withdraw void, and ordered an invasion of central Burma.
 They may not have reached Pagan, and even if they did, after having suffered heavy casualties, they returned to Tagaung.

 The Pagan Empire disintegrated and anarchy ensued.
 The Mongols, who probably preferred the situation, did nothing to restore order in the next ten years.
 In March 1297, they accepted the voluntary submission of King Kyawswa of Pagan although he controlled little beyond the capital city of Pagan (Bagan).
-But Kyawswa was overthrown nine months later, and the Mongols were forced to intervene, leading to their second invasion in 1300–01.
+But Kyawswa was overthrown nine months later, and the Mongols were forced to intervene, leading to their second invasion in 1300–1301.

-Marco Polo reported the first invasions (1277–87) in his travelogue, Il Milione.
+Marco Polo reported the first invasions (1277–1287) in his travelogue, Il Milione.
 The Burmese referred to the invaders as the Taruk (after the central Asian Turkic troops that largely made up the Mongol invasion army); today, the term Taruk (တရုတ်) refers to the Han Chinese instead.
 King Narathihapate is unkindly remembered in Burmese history as Taruk-Pye Min, ("the King who Fled from the Taruk").

 Background

 Pagan and Dali

 In the 13th century, the Pagan Empire, along with the Khmer Empire, was one of the two main empires in mainland Southeast Asia.
 For much of its history, Pagan's neighbor to the northeast was not China but the independent Dali Kingdom and its predecessor Nanzhao, both with Dali as their capital city.
 Dali-based kingdoms were a power in their own right, at times allying themselves with the Tibetan Empire to their west and at other times with China's Tang and Song dynasties.
-Indeed, Nanzhao's mounted armies ventured deep into what is today Burma and may have been behind the founding of the medieval city of Pagan and the Pagan Dynasty itself.
+Indeed, Nanzhao's mounted armies ventured deep into what is today Burma and may have been behind the founding of the medieval city of Pagan and the Pagan dynasty itself.

 Between the newly conquered Mongol territory and Pagan were a wide swath of borderlands stretching from present-day Dehong, Baoshan and Lincang prefectures in Yunnan as well as the Wa and Palaung regions (presumably in present-day northern Shan State), which Pagan and Dali had both claimed and exercised overlapping spheres of influence.
 Then as now, the borderlands mostly consist of forbidding terrains of high mountain ranges.